Jeremy from Seymour, Indiana Forges a Fire Poker

 Sadly, I’ve had to turn down a few folks and their kids if they weren’t quite old enough.

-Here are the main reasons I keep the minimum age at 14:
+Here are the main reasons I keep the minimum age at 14 (for Beginners) and 16 (for Knife Making):

 - From experience, I can be reasonably sure that most 14 year-olds have enough arm strength to safely swing a 2.5-pound hammer for a couple hours.